Particular/docs.particular.net/samples/saga/sql-sagafinder/sample.md

 ### Saga Finder Helper

-This class has an understanding of the saga storage conventions of the SQL Persistence and applies those conventions to generate SQL queries.
+This class has an understanding of the saga storage conventions of the SQL Persistence and applies those conventions to generate SQL queries and return a Saga Data instance.

 snippet: SqlPersistenceSagaFinder